To help with online shopping during COVID-19, we are offering free shipping on all orders $35 & over.

 Be aware that cucumber beetles can fly.
 If a garden is near an infected cornfield, then it may see a continual influx of cucumber beetles.
 Another control method – using row covers -- relies on their preference to fly from plant to plant.
 Row covers can be difficult to deploy, as their ends must be well-sealed to stop incoming cucumber beetles.

 Safer® Brand offers an Insect Library to help guide gardeners in their efforts to control pests on their organic crops.
 You can also learn more about gardening and Safer® Brand’s line of OMRI Listed® products by visiting Safer® Brand on Facebook, where you can join a community of like-minded gardeners.
-Also be sure to subscribe to the Safer® Brand e-Newsletter, which offers money-saving coupons and links to fresh articles.
+Also be sure to subscribe to the Safer® Brand e-Newsletter, which offers links to fresh articles and ideas for using our OMRI Listed® products.